simpsond/AmigaIPPC/README.md

 ### Server side
 1. Use `RPCGetCommand` to check a message port and execute a callback if a message exists

-See `ping-pong.c` in the examples directory is a simple example for a well documented example.
+See `ping-pong.c` in the examples directory for a well documented example.